0X-JonMichaelGalindo/LimnJS/README.md

 # Beta

 LimnJS is in beta.
-- It's interface might change
+- Its interface might change
 - It might not behave exactly like the documentation claims

 ## Can I Use It?